wethod/learning-center-staging/content/budget/index.md

 ## Overview

+The budget is where you can list all the resources you think you'll need for the project.

-The budget is the place where you try to define (for a project):
+Basically, this is the place where you try define (for a project):

 * How many people you need;